Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction: With Respect to Time and the Reynolds Number

-In this section, we perform a numerical investigation of the EFR-EFRROM and EFR-ROM when model reduction is performed not only in the time domain (as we did in Section~\ref{sec:g-rom}), but also in the parameter domain (i.e., with respect to $\nu$).
 To perform the model reduction both in the time domain and in the parameter domain, a standard POD approach that performs a simultaneous compression in time and in the parametric space would require a significant computational effort.
 Thus, to avoid the high computational cost of this brute force POD approach, in our numerical investigation we use a nested-POD (n-POD) algorithm.
 This compression algorithm is very popular (and goes by different names) in the ROM community: see, e.g., \cite{audouze2009reduced,ballarin2016fast,brands2016reduced, himpe2018hierarchical}.
 In the n-POD algorithm, the compression is performed in two different stages, which operate first in time and then in the parametric space.
 Namely, first each time trajectory related to the parameter set explored is compressed, and then a POD reduction is performed on the already reduced parametric solutions.
 By decoupling the model reduction in time from the model reduction in the parameter domain, the n-POD algorithm achieves significant reductions in computational time and storage with respect to the monolithic POD algorithm.
 In our numerical investigation, we use the n-POD algorithm presented in \cite{kadeethum2021nonintrusive}.
-The n-POD is based on two decoupled levels: \begin{enumerate} \item \emph{A first compression of the time trajectories}.
+The n-POD is based on two decoupled levels\A{.} \begin{enumerate} \item \emph{\A{A } first compression of the time trajectories}.
 In this first phase, a training set over the parameter space is chosen: $\{\nu_{i}\}_{i=1}^{N_{\nu}}$.
 For each $\nu_i$, a standard POD in time is applied, retaining the first $N_{\bu}^{t}, N_{p}^{t}, N_{s}^{t}$ modes for the velocity, pressure, and supremizer variables, respectively.
 We denote these modes scaled by their singular values with $ m_{\bu(\nu_i)}^{j}, m_{p(\nu_i)}^{j}$ and $m_{S(p(\nu_i))}^{j}$, for $j = 1, \dots, N^t \doteq N_{\bu}^{t} = N_{p}^{t} = N_{s}^{t}$.
 For the sake of simplicity, in our setting we choose the same number of modes for all the variables and for all the parameters in the training set.
 However, in principle, one can choose the number of modes for each parametric snapshot through energy criteria, and the number can be different for each variable. \item \emph{A global compression of the scaled modes}.
 Using the POD procedure presented in Section \ref{sec:g-rom}, the following reduced space for velocity

 and the following space for pressure

 are obtained. \end{enumerate} For the sake of readability, we introduce the following notation

 and